 - c) Presentation of the Miniature Horse: The miniature horse's body condition and overall fitness should be assessed.
 The hair coat should be clean and in good condition.
 The mane, tail, forelock, and wither tuft may not contain ornaments, and may not be banded or braided.
 Hooves should be properly trimmed, clean and may be painted black or with hoof dressings or shown naturally.
 Tack should fit properly and be neat, clean and in good repair. - d) Performance.
 The exhibitor should perform the work accurately, precisely, smoothly and with a reasonable amount of speed.
 The miniature horse should lead, stop, back, turn and set up willingly, briskly and readily with minimal visible or audible cueing.
 The miniature horse should be led directly to and away from the judge in a straight or curved line and track briskly and freely at the prescribed gait as instructed.
 The miniature horse's head and neck should be straight and in line with the body.
 The stop should be straight, prompt, smooth and responsible with the miniature horse's body remaining straight.
 The miniature horse should back up readily with the head, neck, and body aligned in a straight or curved line as instructed.
 On turns of greater than 90 degrees, the ideal turn consists of the miniature horse pivoting on the right hind leg while stepping across and in front of the right front leg with the left front leg.
 An exhibitor should not be penalized if their miniature horse performs a pivot on the left hind leg, but an exhibitor whose miniature horse performs the pivot correctly should receive more credit.
 The miniature horse should be set up quickly with the feet squarely underneath the body.
-The exhibitor does not have to reset a miniature horse that stops square. - 2.
-Faults The judge will determine the appropriate classification of a fault based upon the degree and/or frequency of the infraction. - a) Minor Faults (deduction of 5 points) - Break of gait at walk or trot for up to two strides - Over or under turning up to 1/8 turn - Ticking or hitting cone - Sliding a pivot foot - Lifting a pivot foot during pivot and replacing it in the same place b) Major Faults (deduction of 10 points)
+The exhibitor does not have to reset a miniature horse that stops square. - e) The half system is a method will be used in showmanship classes where the exhibitor stands on the opposite side of the horse from the judge while the judge is inspecting the horse. - Faults The judge will determine the appropriate classification of a fault based upon the degree and/or frequency of the infraction. - a) Minor Faults (deduction of 1 point) - Break of gait at walk or trot for up to two strides - Over or under turning up to 1/8 turn b) Major Faults (deduction of 3 points)